January 17, 2017

 CONTESTANT SCHEDULE CONFLICTS

 PLEASE review all your students contest times now so we can notify the alternate of the event they plan to drop.
-Please notify your regional advisor AND state office if you have a student dropping a contest because of a particular event might even be someone at your school.
+Please notify your regional advisor AND state office if you have a student dropping a contest.
 Michigan BPA is **NOT** responsible for notifying you of any schedule conflict prior to the conference.
 If you relied on the state office to catch every single conflict, students who fit this scenario could end up being notified as late as the first day of the conference.

 Although we appreciate the extra adult supervision, do NOT register an excessive number of chaperones in comparison to the number of students you are bringing (example: two students and 4 adults).
 Please be conservative, yet follow the policy stated above when making chaperone arrangements.